Grizzly (film): Sequel

 A sequel was filmed in Hungary in 1983.
 It was directed by André Szöts from a screenplay by David Sheldon and his wife Joan McCall, with Suzanne C. Nagy as executive producer.
-The film, about a giant female grizzly bear who seeks revenge after her cub is killed by poachers, features Steve Inwood, Louise Fletcher, John Rhys-Davies, Deborah Raffin and Deborah Foreman, with special appearances by George Clooney, Laura Dern, Charlie Sheen and Timothy Spall.
+The film, about a giant female grizzly bear who seeks revenge after her cub is killed by poachers, stars Steve Inwood, Louise Fletcher, John Rhys-Davies, Deborah Raffin and Deborah Foreman.
+Notably, the cast also features early appearances by George Clooney, Laura Dern, Charlie Sheen, Timothy Spall, and Ian McNeice.

 The film remained officially unreleased until 2020, subsequently being shown at various film festivals.
 Prior to its official release, a bootleg version of the footage shot for the film, not always coherent at times, circulated on VHS and DVD over the years.
 It was released on DVD and Blu-ray through video on demand and home video in January 2021.